harris222/Magellan.info/README.md

 https://www.youtube.com/watch?v=os8LjeZu77I

 ## Abstract: ##
-A JavaScript/Node.js Program that stores information about the user's Upper Year Engineering Courses.
+A JavaScript/Node.js Program that stores information about a user's Upper Year Engineering Courses.
 The main intent of this program is to give the user the ability to assess Upper Year course selection choices.
-Right now, the program is able to assess AU Units, which quantifies how many credits that an Engineer needs to fulfill CEAB Requirements: https://engineerscanada.ca/accreditation/about-accreditation
+Right now, the program is able to compute and assess AU Units, which quantifies how many credits that an Engineer needs to fulfill CEAB Requirements: https://engineerscanada.ca/accreditation/about-accreditation

 ## User Features: ##